bitwalker/distillery/docs/extensibility/config_providers.md

 ## Implementing a Provider

-To implement a new configuration provider, a module must implement the `Distillery.Releases.Config.Provider` behavior, which has a single callback, `init/1`.
+To implement a new configuration provider, a module must implement the `Distillery.Releases.Conf.Provider` behavior, which has a single callback, `init/1`.

 Config providers are executed in a pre-boot phase, in their own instance of the VM, where all applications are loaded, and only kernel, stdlib, compiler, and